oboukli/tromino-puzzle/README.md

 ## Command line app

 The command line app is supported on Linux, macOS, and Windows.
-See "Building the desktop" section for build instruction.
+See the [_Desktop app_](#desktop-app) section for build instruction.

 ### Virtual terminal mode